 The Hydra™ is 11.5” in diameter, which makes it too wide to fit into most all-in-one electric brewing systems, but luckily JaDeD Brewing also sells the Scylla™, an immersion chiller almost exactly like the Hydra™ except with dimensions designed to fit into an all-in-one electric brewing system like The Grainfather, Mash and Boil, Robobrew/BrewZilla, or Anvil Foundry.
 Like the Hydra™, the Scylla™ has three independent 25’ copper coils that all chill simultaneously, tripling the amount of contact with the wort, producing insanely fast cooling times.
 The Scylla™ can cool 5 gallons of wort in an all-in-one electric brewing system from boiling to a couple of degrees above your water supply in 3½ minutes, which is several times faster than completing immersion chillers and just as fast as a counterflow or plate chiller with a lot less headache.

 The combination of the ease of use of an immersion chiller with the incredibly fast cooling times of a counterflow or plate chiller make the JaDeD Hydra™ and Scylla™ our overall favorite wort chillers!
+In fact, we use a JaDeD Scylla™ in our Anvil Foundry during every brew day and we have been extremely happy with it!

 If you’re on a tight budget, the NY Brew Supply Immersion Chiller on Amazon is a solid chiller at a great price.
 Coming in under $70, this chiller is available constructed by either copper or stainless steel.
 50’ cools substantially faster than cheaper 25’ coils, and can bring a 5-gallon batch of wort from boiling to yeast pitching in under 15 minutes.
 The dimensions are tall and thin enough to be used in an all-in-one electric brewing system, but are also appropriate for those brewing on propane burners or a stove.
 If you are just getting started, don’t want to deal with the hassle of a counterflow or plate chiller, or are on a strict budget, this chiller will serve you well.